garystafford/emr-demo/README.md

-# Amazon EMR Demo
+# Amazon PySpark EMR Demo

 ## Overview

-Project files for the post [Running PySpark Applications on Amazon EMR Explore multiple methods for interacting with PySpark on Amazon EMR](https://garystafford.medium.com/running-pyspark-applications-on-amazon-emr-e536b7a865ca)
+Project files for the post, [Running PySpark Applications on Amazon EMR: Methods for Interacting with PySpark on Amazon Elastic MapReduce](https://garystafford.medium.com/running-pyspark-applications-on-amazon-emr-e536b7a865ca).
+Please see post for complete instructions on using the project's files.

 ## High-level Architecture